abtion/guidelines/best-practices/estimating-project-maintenance.md

 Note that it is not expected that the team performs all actions during a maintenance window.
 The team will assess what is the most important for the project.

+SLAs are paid per hour.
+If a task cannot be completed on the scheduled maintenance window (like a major Rails update, or a tricky bug), we will inform the client.

 ## Estimating a maintenance window.

 To get to a first estimate, the team may use a point system based on 4 common factors: